Raman Singh: Political career

 He has received praise for his organisational abilities, as reflected in his state's position with regard to implementation of a programme to improve the conditions of Scheduled Tribes and Scheduled Castes.
 The United Nations has also recognised the work done in Chhattisgarh under his leadership and the fiscal management of the state is another aspect for which he is known.

 He banned Naxalite organisations in Chhattisgarh in 2002 under the "Salwa Judum" initiative, a move supported by the opposition party as well, led by Mahendra Karma who was assassinated by Naxalites on 25 May 2013.
 Singh was sworn in for his second term on 12 December 2008.
 On 8 December 2013 he was re-elected as the chief minister (CM) of the state.
 In August 2017, Chief Minister Raman Singh completed 5000 days as the Chief Minister of the state.
-By introducing distribution of major commodities such as wheat, rice, sugar, and kerosene through a network of fair price shops called the public distribution system (PDS), Singh has earned nationwide popularity.
-As a move to encourage the start up culture and offering several incentives for start up entrepreneur he started the "Startup Chhattisgarh" scheme.
+By introducing the Public Distribution System (PDS) and other schemes, Singh earned nationwide popularity.
+As a move to encourage the start-up culture and offering several incentives for start-up entrepreneur he started the "Startup Chhattisgarh" scheme.
 His other initiatives include promotion of digital technology, interest free agricultural loans in addition to banning the naxal groups, which made him popular in Chhattisgarh.
-Singh's government had received attention for number of welfare measures like Medical care, food security, the Charan Paduka Yojana that entitles people to free shoes, the Saraswati Cycle Yojana that promises a free bicycle to school going girls, and Mukhya Mantri Teerth Yatra Yojana that allows the elderly to go on their desired pilgrimage, it had introduced in the course of the 15 odd years it had been in power, despite poverty and agrarian distress for 18 years.
+Singh's government had received attention for number of welfare measures like Medical care, food security, the Charan Paduka Yojana that entitles people to free shoes, the Saraswati Cycle Yojana that promises a free bicycle to school-going girls, and Mukhya Mantri Teerth Yatra Yojana that allows the elderly to go on their desired pilgrimage, it had introduced in the course of the 15 odd years it had been in power, despite poverty and agrarian distress for 18 years.

 BJP won the election in 2013 for his third tenure as a CM of Chhattisgarh.
 After the loss of his party in the 2018 assembly elections, he resigned as the CM of Chhattisgarh on 11 December 2018.

+He has been serving as the Speaker of the Chhattisgarh Legislative Assembly since December 2023.

+Public image

+Raman Singh is famous in Chhattisgarh as Chaunr Wale Baba means “Baba with Rice”.

+After Chhattisgarh became a new state, he did a lot of development work and his contribution cannot be forgotten.
+His image among the people of Chhattisgarh is that of an educated, soft-spoken and sociable person.
+Naxalites were wiped out from many districts of Chhattisgarh during his tenure.